Burngreave: Since 1945

 After the Second World War housing renewal had a major impact on the area.
 Slum clearance started in earnest and whole neighbourhoods were decanted to other parts of the city whilst the old substandard housing was demolished.
 In place of the back-to-backs and terraces came new estates of council housing and flats.
 This changed the character of the area quite dramatically and resulted in many people moving away, never to return.
 The disruption that many people experienced at this time also affected the sense of community and identity of the area.

 In the years immediately after the Second World War, there was a desperate need for labour in Sheffield to rebuild the city and its industries.
 Around this time Burngreave became home to many new immigrants, arriving from the Caribbean, Pakistan and Yemen.
 Many found jobs in the steel industry and the hospitals in Sheffield.
 Later they brought their families to join them and became part of the local community.
 This was the beginnings of the multicultural community that is Burngreave today.
 We do know, however, that Asian people had lived in the area even before this period.
 In Burngreave cemetery there is a grave of an Indian man killed in a colliery accident in Beighton in 1923, called Sultan Mohomed.

-Since the 1990s the area has also become home to refugees from Chile, Somalia, Eritrea, Iraq, Sudan, and several other countries.
-More recently, Slovakian people have come in search of work.
+Since the 1990s the area has also become home to people from Chile, Somalia, Eritrea, Iraq, Sudan, and several other countries.
+More recently, Romani people from Slovakia have been settled there.
 The arrival of people from so many different backgrounds has made Burngreave one of the most ethnically diverse neighbourhoods in Sheffield.
-This cultural richness is reflected in the number of different languages spoken locally and the variety of food on offer in local restaurants and shops.
+A number of different languages are spoken locally and a variety of food on offer in local restaurants and shops.

 The industrial decline of the 1980s and 90s in South Yorkshire has taken its toll on Burngreave.
 High levels of unemployment resulted in poverty once again and a general decline in the appearance of the area.
 However Burngreave is now experiencing a change in fortune.
 This has partly resulted from the determination of local residents to stop the spiral of decay and bring about changes.
 In addition a huge government funded regeneration programme, Burngreave New Deal for Communities, was initiated to bring prosperity back to the area, with improvements to houses and green spaces locally.
 New shops have opened recently to serve the needs of different ethnic communities.
 In late 2011, a Tesco Extra opened on Saville Street, a couple of hundred yards from Spital Hill, the traditional shopping hotspot of the area.

-In 2013 and 2014 there was unrest between Roma Slovak and Yemeni residents in the Page Hall area.
+In 2013 and 2014 there was unrest between Slovak Roma and Yemeni residents in the Page Hall area.

 Transport

-Bus routes 97 and 98 link Burngreave to Sheffield City Centre.
+Bus routes 1, 2, 88 (all provided by Stagecoach), 1a, 20, 97 and 98 (all provided by First) link Burngreave to Sheffield City Centre.